001 – Circuit bent Nintendo Entertainment System, Critter and Guitari Video Synth, DIY Video Mixer

 Custom Nintendo Controller

 This is not necessary to creating visual art but I thought it would be fun to share.
-I was always looking for interesting ways to incorporate the Nintendo hardware into my performances so a foot controller, something I could step on like a guitar pedal while playing guitar with Revengineers, was a good idea.
-I took apart a standard NES controller and rewired each button pad to the foot buttons in the new enclosure.
+At the time, I was looking for any possible way I could incorporate Nintendo hardware into my live performances.
+Modifying an NES controller into something I could step on like a guitar pedal while playing guitar with Revengineers seemed like a great idea.
+I used this mostly to trigger bits of Nintendo music in our songs where we wanted to slow down (like at the very end of this song) or where we wanted to jam a bit (like at 1:55 in this song).

 “Dirt & Cheap Non-Sync Video Mixer” (Klomp, 2007)